 Herbs for Texas

-You will see that on my site I have often listed herbs in the category of landscape plants, such as shrubs and groundcovers.
+You will see that on my site I have often listed herbs in the category of landscape plants, such as shrubs and ground covers.
 Herbs are often overlooked as landscape plants, but in truth, they make some of the very best, easiest to care for, and cheapest plants you can use for shrubs and groundcovers.
-Artemisa is a fine border shrub, and thyme a great small border shrub as well.
+Powis Castle Artemisa is a fine border shrub, and thyme a great small border shrub as well.
 Try using Salad burnet wherever you might want a plant that looks much like a fern.
-It is very pretty, and it can take much more heat and sun than ferns can.
+It is pretty, and it can take much more heat and sun than ferns.
 You will not be disappointed!

 Rosemary is my favorite herb.
 It is very easy to grow and care for.
 Plant in full sun in a location that gets good drainage.
 It needs moderate watering.
 This plant should be used where it can be seen.
 It releases a wonderful fragrance when rubbed.
 You can trim the upright varieties into shapes, like the little Christmas tree shape in this photo.
 It also comes in a trailing variety.
 Both can be used in cooking.
 Use some snipped rosemary when baking chicken and the whole house will be filled with its wonderful aroma.

 Salad Burnett is a lesser-known herb that should be used more in the landscape.
 It has pretty fern-like leaves.
-It can be added to salads, with a slight cucumber-like taste.
+It can be added to salads, and it has a slight cucumber-like taste.
 We like it mostly for its ornamental value, as it is a good substitute for ferns, which have a hard time in our environment.

 Thyme is another good herb, both for culinary and ornamental uses.
 Since it is low-growing, it makes a nice groundcover.
 It likes afternoon shade to protect it from the strong sun and heat of our summers.
 Look for the many varieties of this interesting herb.